sayjess/sayjess.github.io/README.md

-This is a startup landing page.
-Enter your email address to subscribe.
+A startup landing page created using Mailchimp.